Getting Downloads: How To Promote Your eCommerce Mobile App?

 5. Invest on email marketing

 If you already have an email newsletter tied to your eCommerce website, leverage its power!
+There are many free newsletter templates available that can help you get started in no time.
 Comparatively speaking, you might think email is irrelevant to mobile app marketing.
 But it’s not!

 Dedicate a great email marketing campaign for your mobile app.
 Let all of your audience know about your offerings on mobile as better UX, faster checkout and others that you have!
 It will work.
 I promise.